 June: "And future.
 So the issue is, all of our sins are already forgiven" [June Hunt, tape: "Suicide or Survival," #9114] (emphasis ours).

 "Jesus told the story of the prodigal son for one reason, to portray God's unconditional love.
 (Luke 15:11-32)" [In Touch, September 1994, p.7.]NOTE: Parables were taught by Christ as a means of revealing the secrets of the kingdom to believers and concealing the same secrets from the unbelievers (Matt.
 13:10-13).
 Since doctrine is one and the same as teachings, obviously parables are for doctrine.
 For example, the parable of the Pharisee and Tax Collector (Lk.
 18:9-14) clearly teaches the doctrine of INSTANT JUSTIFICATION for all, who like that tax collector, sincerely and humbly pray directly to God asking for forgiveness.
 Furthermore, a second basic truth is clearly taught in the same parable -- namely, one must first be aware of his own personal need of forgiveness before he will receive it.
 The self-righteous pharisee lacked this insight and went home unjustified and unforgiven!
-Hence, both objections raised by eternal security proponents, against the use of parables, are clearly refuted here!
+Hence, both objections raised by once saved always saved proponents, against the use of parables, are clearly refuted here!
+(BTW, eternal salvation doctrine has nothing to do with once saved always saved, as Stanley teaches.)

-Finally regarding the prodigal son, let us all rejoice that the father QUICKLY and JOYFULLY took him back after he repented.
-In other words, we know from this that a person can get saved MORE THAN ONCE based on this teaching and a corroborating one by Paul, the true grace teacher, in Rom.
-11:19-23:"You will say then, 'Branches were broken off so that I could be grafted in.'
+"You will say then, 'Branches were broken off so that I could be grafted in.'
 Granted.
 But they were broken off because of unbelief, and you stand by faith.
 DO NOT BE ARROGANT, BUT BE AFRAID.
 For if God did not spare the natural branches, he will not spare you either.
 Consider therefore the kindness and sternness of God: sternness to those who fell, but kindness to you, provided that you continue in his kindness.
 Otherwise, you also will be cut off.
-And if they do not persist in unbelief, they will be grafted in, for God is able to graft them in AGAIN."[This passage from Rom.
-11 seems to be tailor-made and customized for this controversy over the believer's security.
-Clearly, it causes much trouble for the eternal security proponent, that is, if he even knows it exists!]
+And if they do not persist in unbelief, they will be grafted in, for God is able to graft them in AGAIN."
+(Romans 11:19-23)

 If a saved person sows to please his sinful nature he'll die spiritually (Rom.
 8:13; Gal.
 6:8,9).
 The prodigal is a clear example of this (Lk.
 15:24,32).
 The end result of sin is spiritual death, so DO NOT BE DECEIVED (James 1:14-16).
 For more information regarding the believer's security, see our 801 page book, The Believer's Conditional Security: Eternal Security Refuted, which is the most exhaustive and comprehensive refutation to eternal security ever written.
 It will not be refuted!

 Because of the teaching of once saved always saved, grace has been taught as a license to sin for so long, and without challenge, that when Scripture is quoted, such as 1 Cor.
 6:9,10 or Rev. 21:8, it is disregarded, and the giver of God's Word is falsely accused of teaching legalism, bondage, works salvation, etc. This reflects how truly dark are the days in which we live!
 Do you know the ACID TEST question to know if a ministry or local congregation is teaching a license to sin as condemned by Jude 3,4.
 Remember, once saved always saved is spiritual poison to your SOUL.